OpenConext-Attic/OpenConext-idensys/README.md

 ## [Private signing key and public certificate](#signing-keys)

+(Note: When using Ansible with the create_new_environment.sh script you can skip these steps)

 The SAML Spring Security library needs a private DSA key / public certificate pair for the Idensys IdP / SP which can be generated.

 ```bash